rjspencer/docs/theming.md

 : the total amount of videos, or if `videoplaylistid` is set, the total videos in this playlist

 ## VideoView
-A view for a single video. *Meant to be used with {Page:VideoView}*
+A view for a single video. *Meant to be used with {page:VideoView}*

 videoid
-: an ID for which video to show *defaults to the one given to {Page:VideoView} if in that page
+: an ID for which video to show *defaults to the one given to {page:VideoView} if in that page

 ### block:VideoView
 VideoAccountId